PrefectHQ/prefect/docs/guides/automations.md

     print(response.json())
     return response.json()
 ```

-After finding the deployment_id, you can pull the id into the rest api endpoint to help create this automation.
 After running this function, you will see within the UI the changes that came from the post request.
 Keep in mind, the context will be "custom" on UI.

-Let us run the underlying automation and see the deployment get kicked off after 30 seconds elapsed.
-This will result in a new flow run of create_names, and we are able to see this new deployment get initiated with the custom parameters we outlined above.
+Let us run the underlying flow and see the deployment get kicked off after 30 seconds elapsed.
+This will result in a new flow run of `build_names`, and we are able to see this new deployment get initiated with the custom parameters we outlined above.

+TODO: Output of the deployment running

 In a few quick changes, we are able to programatically create an automation that deploys workflows with custom parameters.

-TODO: Question to explore, does flow.serve provide a deployment_id that you could use to then kick off work?
 TODO: Deployment that recreates the same 20 names creation except with a different endpoint or feature

 # Using an underlying .yaml file

 We can extend this idea one step further by utilizing our own .yaml interpretation of the automation, and registering that file with our UI.
+This simplifies the requirements of the automation by declaring it in its own .yaml file, and then registering that .yaml with the API.

 Let us first start with creating the .yaml file that will house the automation requirements.
 Here is how it would look like: